saifoff/Colorectal_segcal/README.md

 ## Overview

-This project is focused on performing **image segmentation** on histopathology images from the **EBHI-Seg dataset**, using advanced machine learning models.
+This project is focused on performing **simultaneous image segmentation and classification** on histopathology images from the **EBHI-Seg dataset**, using advanced deep learning models.
 The dataset contains **4,456 histopathology images**, along with their corresponding **ground truth images**, categorized into six different types of differentiation stages:

 - Normal
 - Polyp
 - Low-grade intraepithelial neoplasia